x5gtrn/hashnode-daisuke.masuda.tokyo/cmhoxt1v2000402jw3smie5ex.md

 * **Democratized Development**: Non-developers can now build functional applications

-* **Accelerated Iteration**: The feedback loop from idea to implementation is measured in seconds, not hours
+* **Faster Iteration**: The feedback loop from idea to implementation is measured in seconds, not hours

 * **Lower Entry Barrier**: Natural language interfaces make programming concepts accessible to a broader audience